agdamsbo/daDoctoR/README.md

 I try my best to share my basic workarounds in R to more effectively do statistical research.
 Feel free to be inspired or comment.

+AS all functions have been collected in the package daDoctoR, please refer to the documentation there.
+Install the package with the following command: devtools::install_github('agdamsbo/daDoctoR')

 ## Further research

 In need of a suitable function to perform the chi-squared test of Hardy-Weinberg-equillibrium in my study poppulation, I ended up writing my own.
 It also contains a few summarise functions.
 This is actually the function I am most proud of, as it represents an actual universal test for both bi- and triallelic sustems in non-sexcromosome genes.